Tuesday, April 30, 2013

 Mix with an electric mixer until smooth and dough-like.

-Pour a small amount of chocolate into the bottom 12 cups of a small muffin tin.
-Divide PB mixture into 12 pieces and roll with hands into small balls.
+into 12 pieces and roll with hands into small balls.
 Place one in each cup and pat down.
 Pour the rest of the chocolate on top.
 Place in freezer for half an hour.
-Remove your fantastic au naturale PB cups by sliding a butter knife into the cup.
-It should pop out easily.
-Eat right away and hide any leftovers in the back of the freezer.
+Remove your fantastic au naturale PB cups by

 Two cake alternatives and Pumpkin Pie with a Pecan Shortbread Crust